isc-projects/bind9/doc/notes/notes-9.16.27.rst

   miscalculated in certain resolution scenarios, potentially causing the value of the counter to drop below zero.
 This has been fixed.
   :gl:`#3147`

-- Invalid dnssec-policy definitions were being accepted where the defined keys did not cover both KSK and ZSK roles for a given algorithm.
-This is now checked for and the dnssec-policy is rejected if both roles are not present for all algorithms in use.
-  :gl:`#3142`